Webinar

 Key takeaways

-Chart depicts changes to yield for 3-month, 2-year and 10-year Treasuries comparing 2024 peak yields with yields for each security on September 9, 2024.
+Chart depicts changes to yield for 3-month, 2-year and 10-year Treasuries comparing 2024 peak yields with yields for each security as of December 31, 2024.

 Chart depicts a normal, upward sloping yield curve among five U.S. Treasury securities, depicting actual yields in the Treasury market at the end of 2021.